GuruDataAnalyst/Site_Traffic_Analysis/README.md

 EDA involved exploring the sales data to answer key questions, such as:

-- Identify sales trend?
+- Identify Total users?
-- Which  are order by city?
-- What are  order by region?
+- What are numbers of sessions?
-- What are order by category?
+- What are  numbers of engaged session?
-- What are order by segement?
+- What are our revenue?
+- How many users visited the website?
+- Where are users of the website coming from?

 ### Data Analysis